IT’S TIME to SPEAK UP!

-2. Contact your local, state and federal elected officials to require real-time noise monitoring in all communities impacted by the Electronic Attack, EA-18G, training flights.
+Contact your local, state, and federal elected officials to require real-time noise monitoring in all communities impacted by the Electronic Attack EA-18G Growler jet training flights.
 Congress has the ability to impose this requirement and to make the raw data available to the public so independent analysis can be performed.
-This provision is being considered NOW in congressional committees.
+This provision is being considered in congressional committees.
 Speak out NOW!

-6. Host a postcard writing party and/or attend a screening of Plane Truths and Hear Our Olympics.
-We have a supply of postcards printed with our campaign message of ‘No New Jets, No New Flights’; host a postcard writing party for your friends/community/neighborhood to write personal messages for our elected officials.
+Host a postcard writing party to write personal messages for our elected officials.
 Add a viewing of Plane Truths or Hear Our Olympics to help others understand the complexities involved with increased flight operations on Whidbey Island.
-Contact Mike@SoundDefenseAlliance.org to coordinate.
+Contact Info@SoundDefenseAlliance.org to coordinate.

 DONATE to the Sound Defense Alliance or send your gift to Sound Defense Alliance, PO Box 373, Coupeville, WA, 98239